GabedeSousa/Find-my-cannabis/README.md

 # Find-my-cannabis
-Application will track all cannabis stores around you in a radius of 5km
+Application will track all cannabis stores around you in a 5km radius.